arun-arunisto/JavaScript-Tutorial-Projects/README.md

 ![Screenshot (95)](https://github.com/arun-arunisto/JavaScript-Tutorial-Projects/assets/86800553/4e4e2ba0-0cdc-4996-9c3d-f95c6c5aa567)

 ## 3. MEME GENERATOR
-- A meme generator application using JavaSript, HTML, CSS
+- A meme generator application using JavaScript, HTML, CSS
 - For the memes we are using a api <a>https://github.com/D3vd/Meme_Api</a>
 - by using this app you can generate memes by just clicking the button